Doxgray/Basic_Rust_for_GameDesignImplementation/README.md

 The actual target is young player between 8 and 14 years old.
-But the aim target is 8-25 years old, with a implementation of a multiplayer game mod with more content like weapons, social part, built home.
+But the aim target is 8-25 years old, with a implementation of a multiplayer game mod with more content like weapons, social part, build home.

 Game Run :